 The officers asked for their passports and what they were doing in Croatia.
 The 30-years old respondent explained that he was going to Italy to see his family there, while the other one said that he was going to Germany, because he born there.
-He also showed them his German birth certificate, but as it didn’t have a photo on it, they didn’t believe it’s real.
-Further, he explained that he was planning to go to the consulate to make a passport, but the police understood ‘rapport’ instead and started to act violent towards him.
+He also showed them his German birth certificate, but as it didn’t have a photo on it, they didn’t believe it was real.
+Further, he explained that he was planning to go to the consulate to make a passport, but the police understood ‘report’ instead and started to act violent towards him.
 They pushed him on the ground, beat him with batons and punched him.

 “Good massage in Croatia today.”

-Before leaving the two people on the move at the border, the officers assured to beat them up even more, if they would ever see them again in Croatia.
+Before leaving the two people on the move at the border, the officers assured to beat them up even more if they would ever see them again in Croatia.

 “This morning, it was miserable.”